TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 We need to convert them into 0 or 1.
 0 is the easy part, as they will be 0 if they are down.

-I’d take Network Usage as example.
+I'd take Network Usage as example.

 -   What if Network Usage is >1?
 We can use Min (Network Usage, 1) to return 1.